-- Systems of linear equations, representing a system as a matrix - Solving systems using matrix techniques - Unique solutions versus infinitely many solutions and no solutions - Operations on Matrices: equality, addition/subtraction, scalar multiplication, multiplying matrices - Finding the inverse of a matrix, solving systems of equations using the inverse of a matrix
+- Representing a system of linear equations using a matrix. - Solving systems using matrix techniques. - Determining whether a system has a unique solutions versus infinitely many solutions or no solutions. - Operations on Matrices: equality, addition/subtraction, scalar multiplication, multiplying matrices - Finding the inverse of a matrix, solving systems of equations using the inverse of a matrix